vivaansinghvi07/atom-simulation/README.md

 ## Usage

 To use this project, simply compile the `main.c` file.
-Note: all source files are imported from directly, mainly because I was having linker issues when creating seperate header files.
-The project has one dependency, which is the SDL library.
+The project depends on the SDL library, which was placed in the `sdl_include` and `sdl_lib` directories (not pushed onto the repo, but referenced in the `Makefile`).

 ### Configuration